ukupat/design-system-talks/youve-built-a-design-system-now-what.md

   - Focus on product team needs (this helps you prioritize based on what you need soon vs what you might need in 1 year)

 Very practical talk that reminded me important aspects and teached me how such a big design system like Carbon is actually managed.
 Good stuff!

+### Villem's learnings

+Governance - how to make people use the design system?

+- Reporting issues very clear, the designer know what are the technical details that have to be in the issue report before he/she goes to the technical team.
+Probably very obvious to a company where there’s a whole team that is only working on the design system.

+- This governance issue seems like a bigger deal in bigger companies, but we actually already see it with AIA developments.
+Can imagine what it’s like to make a design system for whole teams of product designers to use.

+Adoption- people actually start using the system

+- Design systems shouldn’t be mandated.
+They should be a set of tools that makes other peoples lives easier.

+- Be available, provide documentation, show value (decrease inconsistencies, better accessibility, page performance etc.), overcommunicate = BUILDING TRUST.

+Designing data tables is hard :D Stress testing and communicating with the product teams.

+First see what are all the needs that exist, from our product teams side.
+Involve them in critiques and get them to poke holes in the designs.